amingolmahalle/my-debian-config/README.md

 [connect to wifi script](https://github.com/amingolmahalle/my-debian-config/blob/97b474e71b49a95311a75ced973978e27631327f/wifi/connect_wifi)

-Copy the card name and replace every line that used the network card name with the new network card name.
+Copy the new network card name and replace every line that used the network card name with the new network card name.

 (e.g. replace wlo1 with wlp4s0)

 Then access execution to that: